pedrommcarrasco/Splashy/Pods/Constrictor/README.md

 redView.addSubview(greenView)
 ```

-Down bellow you'll see how you apply constraints with and without Constrictor.
+Bellow, there's a comparison on how to apply constraints with and without Constrictor.
+There's also a documentation dedicated page available [here](https://github.com/pedrommcarrasco/Constrictor/blob/master/DOCUMENTATION.md).

 ### How you're *probably* doing it without Constrictor 😰